 a.
 Request information from universities in Pennsylvania offering programs in accounting.
 The Pennsylvania State Board of Accountancy requires a minimum of a bachelor’s degree with 150 hours of credit.
 At least 24 of those semester hours must be in accounting.

 b.
-If you’ve already graduated or are currently enrolled, check to make sure that your program is approved by the Pennsylvania State Board of Accountancy.
-In Pennsylvania, programs must be accredited by a national accreditation organization that is recognized by the U.S. Department of Education.
-A list of these approved national accreditation agencies and approved educational institutions can be found at this database.
+The Pennsylvania State Board of Accountancy recognizes degrees and credits earned through any school accredited by an agency recognized by the U.S. Department of Education.
+A list of accreditation agencies and the institutions they accredit can be found at this database.

 Programs that are not accredited by one of these agencies must be assessed by the Pennsylvania State Board of Accountancy to ensure they satisfy the state’s requirements so as to be eligible to take the Uniform CPA Examination.
 Contact the Pennsylvania State Board of Accountancy at (717) 783-1404 to arrange a review of your credits.
 (Transcripts from foreign schools must be evaluated by one of the following services: